UMainedynamics/SeidarT-Recipes/src/seidart-recipes/boundary_performance/boundary-performance-readme.rst

 Testing the performance of the CPML allows for building optimal models.
 The maximum spatial step and source frequency should be accounted for when setting up the domain to reduce numerical instability.
 There are 3 primary parameters - :math:`\kappa`, :math:`\sigma`, and :math:`\alpha` - that affect the absorption and attenuation of wave energy as it travels into and out of the boundary.

 **:math:`\kappa`** is the scaling factor that adjust the effective speed of the wave within the CPML. :math:`\kappa` enhances absorption by compressesing the wave field and increasing the path length.
 A higher :math:`\kappa_{\text{max}}` value leads to better absorption by compressing the fields more, but values that are too high can cause numerical instability.
 Lower values improve stability but at the cost of less effective boundaries.
-An optimal value is given by
+In the model domain, :math:`\kappa` is 1 then increases to its maximum value as distance into the CPML increases.
+An optimal maximum value is given by:

 .. math::